vexide/internal-documentation/src/simulators/protocol.md

 ### Device

 An enum of the configurations for a peripheral device.
+This type should be considered "non-exhaustive" and variants may be added without causing a breaking change.
 Variants:

 - `Motor`: The configuration for a motor peripheral.
 Fields:
   - `physical_gearset`: [``MotorGearSet``](#motorgearset)